bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 global scope (window or as global mixin at Vue).

-Callback function accepts three arguments - `value`, `key`, and `item`, and should return the formatted value as a string (note that HTML is not supported)
+Callback function accepts three arguments - `value`, `key`, and `item`, and should return the formatted value as a string (basic HTML is supported)

 **Example 6: Custom data rendering with formatter callback function**
 ```html